Department of Accounting and Finance

 ACCT 200.
 Elements of Accounting I. 3 Hours.

 Basic principles of the complete accounting cycle with emphasis on current assets; property, plant, and equipment; and current liabilities.
-Prerequisite: MATH 103.
+Prerequisite: MATH 103 or higher.

 ACCT 201.
 Elements of Accounting II.
 3 Hours.

 ACCT 299.
 Special Topics In Accounting.
 1-8 Hour.

 Begins with a review of the accounting process and the conceptual framework underlying financial accounting.
 It proceeds to an in-depth study of cash, time value of money, receivables, and inventory.
 Prerequisites: ACCT 201 and BOTE 247.

 Continues the intermediate sequence with in-depth coverage of operational assets (tangible and intangible), liabilites (current and long-term), stockholders equity, and investments.
 Prerequisite: ACCT 301.